We may not have the crystal ball, but it’s hard to miss these trends that are likely to be shaping your marketing come 2020 and beyond.

 1. The future is digital

 The hotel lobby has extended well beyond the physical walls thanks to Virtual Reality, social media and a general explosion of the Internet and linked platforms.
 Your first encounter with your guest is most likely on a digital channel.
-As a result digital experience marketing takes centre stage now – and to a much larger extent going forward.
+As a result, digital experience marketing takes centre stage now – and to a much larger extent going forward.

 Digital touchpoints will keep multiplying – web, mobile apps, social communities, chatbots, virtual reality and more.
-The role of will lie in how well it can engage the user across these various touchpoints.
+The role will lie in how well it can engage the user across these various touchpoints.

 Not only is the future digital, it is also smarter – much smarter.
 Expect greater reliance on Artificial Intelligence (AI) as it seeps into the very basic functions of your data management, marketing, and guest experience.